akshatvermavi/run_time_error__/README.md

 ## About EDPAL

-**EDPAL** is one of the world’s largest communities for students across all grades, subjects, and geographical locations.
+**ED-PAL** is one of the world’s largest communities for students across all grades, subjects, and geographical locations.
 It is designed to provide students with a platform to connect with peers who share similar educational backgrounds, access a wealth of subject-related information, receive career guidance, and find resources that help them learn more and grow further.

-### Why EDPAL?
+### Why ED-PAL?

 In every corner of society, there are students who may not know each other but should be connected.
-While existing platforms focus on connecting teachers and students, there is a gap for a student-centric platform where the presence of teachers is optional. **EDPAL** fills this gap by allowing students to:
+While existing platforms focus on connecting teachers and students, there is a gap for a student-centric platform where the presence of teachers is optional. **ED-PAL** fills this gap by allowing students to:

 - Share knowledge and educational materials.
 - Post and access new educational content, courses, and school-related activities.